uchicago-cs/student-resource-guide/environment/vscode-ssh.rst

 macOS
 ~~~~~

 Go to https://code.visualstudio.com/.
-You should see a blue button labeled *Download for Mac, Stable Build*.
+You should see a blue button labeled *Download for Mac Universal, Stable Build*.

 .. figure:: code-img/install-code-mac-1.png

 Click on this button to download.
-When the download is complete, you will have a new application file called *Visual Studio Code* (You might instead have zip file, with a name like ``VSCode-darwin-stable.zip``; in this case, open the file to unzip it, and the *Visual Studio Code* application file should appear).
+When the download is complete, you will have a new application file called *Visual Studio Code* (You might instead have zip file, with a name like ``VSCode-darwin-universal.zip``; in this case, open the file to unzip it, and the *Visual Studio Code* application file should appear).
 Open a *Finder* window and navigate to *Downloads* (it will likely be listed under "Favorites" in the left sidebar).
 Locate the file named *Visual Studio Code*, and drag it on top of *Applications* in the left side bar.

 .. figure:: code-img/install-code-mac-2.png

-Now, you can find VS Code in your Applications folder, and can open it with a click.
+Now, you can find VSCode in your Applications folder, and can open it with a click.

 Linux